-How can Evans Help you Create Effective Control Room Acoustics & Keep Control Room Operators Healthy?
+How Can Evans Help You Create Effective Control Room Acoustics & Keep Control Room Operators Healthy?

 In monitoring and control applications, concentration is critical.
 Ambient noise in these environments can inhibit communication and workflow efforts.
 Operator ergonomics in the form of physical, organizational, and cognitive need to be applied to support the facility's required functions and reduce operator distraction.
 Workplace noise is noted to be one of the most significant distractions that impede operator productivity.
-How sound behaves in the control room environment can negatively affect communication, productivity and situational awareness of operators.
+How sound behaves in the control room environment can negatively affect the communication, productivity, and situational awareness of operators.

-What Types of Noise do we see in the Control Room Environment?
+What Types of Noise Do We See in the Control Room Environment?

-Airborne Noise in Control Acoustics
+Airborne Noise in Control Room Acoustics

 Airborne noise is most of the noise recognized by the human ear.
 It is noise relayed and bounced through the room.
 Airborne sound comes from everyday noise such as operator voices, radios, computers, situational alarms, and audible plant alarms (console level and room level).
-Airborne noise easily travels from space to space, affecting not only those in the control room, but other operators in separate rooms.
+Airborne noise easily travels from space to space, affecting not only those in the control room but other operators in separate rooms.
 Have you ever wondered if airborne noise negatively affects productivity in your control center?

-Impact Noise can Adversely Affect Operators
+Impact Noise Can Adversely Affect Operators

-Ambient Noise Recommendations for Controls Rooms
+Ambient Noise Recommendations for Control Room Acoustic Design

-Other typical control room noise includes HVAC systems, vibrating plant equipment, turbines, nearby rail lines or traffic noises.
-Outdoor environmental conditions are also a factor such as wind or hail.
+Other typical control room noise includes HVAC systems, vibrating plant equipment, turbines, nearby rail lines, or traffic noises.
+Outdoor environmental conditions also factor in things such as wind or hail.
 The maximum recommended ambient noise level is 45 dB.
 In general, background noise levels should be between 30 - 35 dB.
 More importantly, the noise level for alarms needs to be louder than the ambient noise so that operators can hear them.
 Alarms should be 10 dB above the ambient noise level to a maximum of 15 dB above ambient noise.
 This is important because audible alarms should be easily detected by operators.

 - Reducing reverberation,